About Us

 Why are we involved?

 Should genetically modified organisms (GMO) be used for food and feed production and released into the environment?
-This is a highly controversial issue in Europe and elsewhere.
-A majority of consumers and farmers in Europe do not want GMOs in their food or on their fields for reasons which range from health and environmental to political and ethical concerns.
+This is a highly controversial issue in Europe and the wider world.
+The majority of consumers and farmers in Europe do not want GMOs in their food or on their fields for reasons that range from health and environmental to political and ethical concerns.
 The maize line MON810 from the US agrochemical company Monsanto, is the only GMO approved and commercially cultivated within the EU.
-The GM maize event T25 is also approved, however, no varieties are currently on the market.
-Following the authorisation of MON810 by the Commission in April 1998, the Commissioner for the Environment imposed a "de facto" moratorium on any new approvals for the commercialization of GMOs until 2004.
+The GM maize line T25 is also approved, however, no varieties are currently on the market.
+Following the authorisation of MON810 by the Commission in April 1998, the Commissioner for the Environment imposed a "de facto" moratorium on any new approvals for the commercialisation of GMOs until 2004.
 It is uncertain how EU policy on GMOs will develop.
 An EU Directive on the release of GMOs into the environment and regulations for labeling and traceability of GMOs were adopted by the European Council and Parliament in 2003 and continue to be debated.
-However, all parties agree that the possible introduction of GMOs in agriculture must not force citizens to eat or use such GMOs, and strict labeling legislation as well as so called coexistence regulations should enable consumers and farmers to make an informed choice.
+However, all parties agree that the possible introduction of GMOs in agriculture must not force citizens to eat or use such GMOs, and strict labeling legislation as well as the so called coexistence regulations, should enable consumers and farmers to make an informed choice.

 The New Seed Directive